bobbytech/Easy-Arduino-Yun-MQTT-Client/README.md

 Introduction
 ---

 This MQTT library for Arduino Yun use Lininio processes to facilitate MQTT communication.
 Different from already existing PubSubClient (https://github.com/mcollina/mqtt_on_the_yun), publishing floats and integers have been made easier without previous conversion to char*.
 Also topics will have their own callback function, with topic and message string provided as parameters, to make parsing messages easier and hopefully let you create IoT things faster!

+!
+Remember to rename library folder, as arduino IDE doesn't support hyphens !

 Dependencies